Phil-Factor/PSYaml/Documentation.md

 ```

 YAML also allows you to specify the data type of its values explicitly.
-If you wish to ensure that a datatype is read correctly, and Mr and Mrs Null will agree with me on this, you can precede the value with !!float, !!int, !!null, !!timestamp, !!bool, !!binary, !!Yaml or !!str.
+If you wish to ensure that a datatype is read correctly, and Mr and Mrs Null will agree with me on this, you can precede the value with `!!float`, `!!int`, `!!null`, `!!timestamp`, `!!bool`, `!!binary`, `!!Yaml` or `!!str`.
 These are the most common YAML datatypes that you are likely to across, and any deserializer must cope with them.
 YAML also allows you to specify a data type that is specific to a particular language or framework, such as geographic coordinates.
 YAML also contains references, which refer to an existing element in the same document.
 So, if an element is repeated later in a YAML document, you can simply refer to the element using a short-hand name.

 Another advantage to YAML is that you can specify the type of set or sequence, and whether it is ordered or unordered.
 It is much more attuned to the rich variety of data that is around.